Close

 Our internal governance approach ensures oversight, ownership, and accountability over our sustainability initiatives.

-Temasek achieved full marks and was ranked first in the 2023 GSR Scoreboard by Global SWF.
-The GSR Scoreboard is a comprehensive analysis of the Governance, Sustainability, and Resilience (GSR) practices of major State-Owned Investors including sovereign wealth funds and public pension funds.
+Temasek achieved full marks for the GSR Scoreboard (Governance, Sustainability and Resilience) and remained in the top tier of the major State-Owned Investors surveyed by Global SWF.
+The GSR Scoreboard is a comprehensive analysis of the governance, sustainability, and resilience practices of major State-Owned Investors including sovereign wealth funds and public pension funds.
 The assessment tool was first introduced by Global SWF in 2020 to jointly address important aspects such as transparency and accountability, impact and responsible investing, and long-term survival.
-It has become a widely recognised metric among sovereign and pension funds globally and one barometer of the industry’s best practices.
-Temasek is among the world’s Top 200 sovereign wealth funds and public pension funds being assessed.
+It has become a widely recognised metric among sovereign wealth funds and pension funds globally and a barometer of the industry’s best practices.
+Temasek is among the world’s top 200 sovereign wealth funds and public pension funds being assessed.

 Board Oversight

-The Board has separate and independent access to information to assist it with its deliberations, including the opportunity to request supplementary or explanatory information from management.
-Management provides information to the Board on an ongoing basis, including minutes of key management committee meetings, to allow the Board to effectively discharge its responsibilities.
+The Board has separate and independent access to information and employees to assist it with its deliberations, including the opportunity to request supplementary or explanatory information from management.
+Management provides information to the Board on an ongoing basis to allow the Board to effectively discharge its responsibilities.
+This includes minutes of key management committee meetings and an annual update on the Environmental, Social, and Governance (ESG) risks and performance across the portfolio.

 The following Board committees, each chaired by a non-executive Director who is independent of management, have been set up with specific delegated authorities: